microsoft/agogosml/sample_app/README.md

  }`

 With Docker:
-docker build -t sample .
+docker build -t app .
-docker run --rm -p 5000:5000 sample:latest
+docker run --rm -p 5000:5000 app:latest

 Send a POST request to "0.0.0.0:5000" with post body: